menepet/menepet/README.md

 ### Hi there 👋

-🚀 If you want to learn more about my 😎 interesting character & 💻 employment don't hesitate to enter and scan my personal website [https://menepet.me](https://www.menepet.me/).
+If you want to learn more about my 😎 interesting character & 💻 professional experience don't hesitate to enter and scan my personal website [https://mene.pet](https://www.mene.pet/) 🚀

 ⚡ Fun fact: I love puns